Listed buildings in Coreley

 Coreley is a civil parish in Shropshire, England.
-It contains twelve listed buildings that are recorded in the National Heritage List for England.
+It contains 13 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the village of Coreley and the surrounding countryside.
-The listed buildings consist of a church and items in the churchyard, a farmhouse, a cottage, a public house, two mileposts, and a milestone.
+The listed buildings consist of a church and items in the churchyard, a farmhouse, a cottage, a public house, two mileposts, a drinking fountain and a milestone.